Windows

 How to Share Host Folders with Windows Sandbox in Windows 11

-This article explains how to share a host folder with Windows Sandbox in Windows 11.
+This article explains how to share a folder from your main computer with the Windows Sandbox in Windows 11.

 Share a host folder with sandbox Windows 11

-Navigate to and select the host and folder you wish to share.
+1. Find and select the folder on your computer that you want to share.

 select a folder with sandbox Windows 11